nguyenpham/FelicityEgtb/docs/Generation.md

 In this method, we will use a backward/retro move generator.
 From a given chess position the backward move generator will create a list of all moves to reach that position.
 Those moves will lead to be back of all parent positions.
 Theoretically, those parents could differ on materials with the given position because of captures or promotions.

-However, we don’t use a full backward move generator but a simplified version or a “quiet” one that ignores all capture and promotion moves.
+However, we don’t need a full backward move generator but a simplified version or a “quiet” one that ignores all capture and promotion moves.
 It means all parent positions of the given position will have the same material as the given one.

 Bit flag buffers
 ----------------